 Wigs and hair pieces

-In some cases, hair loss may be permanent or long-term.
-In others, men might prefer a non-medical way to treat hair loss.
-Wigs and hairpieces offer a means to disguise hair loss.
+In some cases, hair loss may be permanent or long term.
+Other men might prefer a nonmedical approach to treating hair loss.
+Wigs and hairpieces offer a means of disguising hair loss.

-Wigs and hairpieces have advanced enormously in the past several years.
-If the baldness is caused by a medical condition, the cost of a wig may also be covered by the person’s insurance provider.
+Wigs and hairpieces have advanced enormously in recent years.
+If the baldness is caused by a medical condition, the cost of a wig may also be covered by a person’s insurance provider.
 It is important to check insurance coverage before purchasing a wig.

 Men can experience baldness or hair loss for different reasons.

-While there are many causes for hair loss, the most likely cause is genetics.
-Finding out whether or not hair loss is caused by genetics or another reason can help determine the best course of treatment.
+While there are many causes of hair loss, the most likely cause is genetics.
+Finding out whether hair loss is due to genetics or another factor can help a doctor determine the best course of treatment.

-Most often, the man will be left with a horseshoe pattern of hair.
-Heredity affects how fast, at what age, and to what extent a man will experience baldness.
+Most often, a man will be left with a horseshoe pattern of hair.
+Heredity affects how fast, at what age, and to what extent someone will experience baldness.

 Men with male pattern baldness inherit hair that is sensitive to DHT, the hormone that can shorten the lifespan of the individual hair follicles.

-Some of the other most common causes of hair loss for men include:
+Some of the other more common causes of hair loss for men include:

-- Skin disorders.
-Diseases such as psoriasis and lupus may result in permanent hair loss in the scarred areas.
+- Skin disorders: Diseases such as eczema, severe seborrheic dermatitis, psoriasis, and lupus may result in permanent hair loss in the scarred areas.

 Some less common causes of hair loss include: